GsDevKit/GsDevKit_upgrade/README.md

 **GsDevKit** will be practical.

 ## `upgradeSeasideImage` 101
+The job of `upgradeSeasideImage` is to pave the way so that the GLASS/GLASS1/tODE/GsDevKit code that is appropriate for the target GemStone version can be loaded and made functional.
+Typically this involves:
+1. patching key methods in the image that need to be functional **before** they are loaded in the normal course of installation.

+  A good example of this would be a private method in a GemStone/S kernel class (say **Behavior**) that is no longer present in the current version of GemStone that is called in the process of loading a **Monticello** package.

 There are now three different upgrade scenarios for:
 1. [Upgrades requiring method recompilation](#upgrades-requiring-method-recompilation).